Worthington Enterprises: History

-In September 2020, former company president Andy Rose was named Worthington Industries' president & CEO, succeeding long-time Chairman and CEO John P. McConnell.

-In January 2021, the company made two acquisitions.
-The first was the acquisition of German valve and component company PTEC Pressure Technology GmbH.
-The second was the acquisition of General Tools & Instruments Company LLC (General Tools), a provider of over 1,200 feature-rich, specialized tools, primarily for measuring and marking, found in supply houses, home centers, and hardware stores worldwide.
+In June 2017, the company acquired Amtrol for $283 million.

 In 2022, the company announced its intent to spin off its steel processing business and split into two separate, publicly traded companies.
 On November 9, 2023, the separation was approved by the board of directors.

 On December 1, 2023, Worthington Industries completed its planned separation into two companies: Worthington Enterprises and Worthington Steel.
-Andy Rose remained president and CEO of Worthington Enterprises and Geoff Gilmore, former VP and COO of Worthington Industries, was named president and CEO of Worthington Steel.

-In 2024, Worthington Enterprises made two significant acquisitions.
-First was the acquisition of HALO, an outdoor cooking company that makes pizza ovens, griddles and pellet grills.
+In 2024, Worthington Enterprises acquired HALO, an outdoor cooking company that makes pizza ovens, griddles and pellet grills.
 In June, the company announced two transactions with Hexagon Composites in Norway: the partial sale of its sustainable energy solutions business to create a joint venture, and the complete purchase of Hexagon Ragasco, the composite cylinder division of Hexagon Composites.

-In October 2024, president and CEO Andy Rose announced his retirement.
-Joseph Hayek, who served as the company’s executive vice president and CFO, was selected to replace Rose and became president and CEO of Worthington Enterprises on November 1, 2024.